Dr Natalie Poulter PhD

 Biography

-Natalie undertook her undergraduate studies at the University 麻豆精选 obtaining a BSc in ‘Biological Sciences with Study in Continental Europe’.
+Dr Natalie Poulter undertook her undergraduate studies at the University 麻豆精选 obtaining a BSc in ‘Biological Sciences with Study in Continental Europe’.
 She spent her year abroad at the Université Paul Sabatier, Toulouse, France where she completed modules in genetics, molecular cell biology and plant biotechnology.

 Natalie’s PhD was in plant cell biology, investigating the role the cytoskeleton plays in the self-incompatibility response of poppy, under the supervision of Professor Noni Franklin-Tong (FRS) at the University 麻豆精选.
-Natalie’s postdoctoral research has seen her move from plants to mammalian cells where she has studied processes such as cell migration, endocytosis and cell signalling.
+Natalie’s postdoctoral research saw her move from plants to mammalian cells where she has studied processes such as cell migration, endocytosis and cell signalling, with the unifying theme of the use of cutting-edge microscopy to study cell biology, which is something she thoroughly enjoys.

 In addition to research, Natalie has taken on roles to promote ‘Team Science’ within the department and further afield.
 She was the UoB Team Science Lead for COMPARE from 2017-2021 which promoted Team Science and collaboration between the Universities 麻豆精选 and Nottingham.
 This initiative was recognised as an excellent example of a Team Science training initiative by the Academy of Medical Sciences in their 2019 report .
-Natalie is currently the Team Science Lead for the BHF Accelerator Award for Birmingham.
+Natalie was also the Team Science Lead for the BHF Accelerator Award for Birmingham.

 Teaching

-• BMedSc – Personal Academic Tutor
+• BSc/MSci – Personal Academic Tutor

 Postgraduate supervision